HEI ICI programme provides effective results in the strengthening of teaching in higher education institutions of developing countries

 The HEI ICI programme will continue with a new programme period between 2020 and 2024.
 During the programme period, especially students’ access to higher education and the digitalisation of higher education will be developed by building digital learning environments, strengthening teachers’ pedagogical capacity in digital instruction and improving the platforms used for distance learning.

-The Ministry for Foreign Affairs finances the HEI ICI programme from Finland’s development cooperation funds and the Ministry of Education and Culture is responsible for the administration of the programme.
+The Ministry for Foreign Affairs finances the HEI ICI programme from Finland’s development cooperation funds and the Finnish National Agency for Education is responsible for the administration of the programme.